-Definition, essential elements, practice strategies, intergenerational disadvantage, alcohol, drugs, mental illness, family and domestic violence.
+Definition, essential elements, dominant structures, practice strategies, intergenerational disadvantage, alcohol, drugs, mental illness, family and domestic violence.

 What is structural social work?